Grand Haven

 Farmers Market

-Mission Statement: Grand Haven Market and the Spring Lake Farm & Garden Market are managed by The Chamber of Commerce Grand Haven, Spring Lake, Ferrysburg to provide farmers and small business owners an opportunity to sell their fresh, Michigan grown and/or produced foods directly to customers.
+Mission Statement: Grand Haven Farmers Market is brought to you by the Chamber of Commerce Grand Haven, Spring Lake, Ferrysburg to provide farmers and small business owners an opportunity to sell their fresh, Michigan grown and/or produced foods directly to customers.
 The Market will act as the community gathering place to educate and encourage healthy living within our communities.

-Please be courteous – dogs and smoking are prohibited at both Markets.
+Please be courteous – dogs and smoking are prohibited at the Farmers Market.

 Grand Haven Farmers Market